vele616/monorepo/packages/jobboard/website/content/jobs/portuguese-speaking-front-end-engineer-manual-BrchS.md

 ## Among others, your role would include:

-● Building new product features for both our customers and our operations teams● Work closely with product managers, designers, and backend engineers in order to create innovative and usable solutions● Helping shape the technical direction - we are still a young company, and your choices will become the building blocks of our infrastructure
+● Building new product features for both our customers and our operations teams ● Work closely with product managers, designers, and backend engineers in order to create innovative and usable solutions ● Helping shape the technical direction - we are still a young company, and your choices will become the building blocks of our infrastructure

 ## Requirements

-● 2+ years experience with React, Javascript or Typescript, HTML and CSS● Good working knowledge of at least one version control software (Git, SVN, Mercurial, etc.)● Strong focus on performance
+● 2+ years experience with React, Javascript or Typescript, HTML and CSS ● Good working knowledge of at least one version control software (Git, SVN, Mercurial, etc.)
+● Strong focus on performance
 ● Fluent in Portuguese and professional working proficiency in English

 ## Benefits

-● Extremely competitive salary based on experience (+ equity)

-● Ownership of goals and a direct impact on the business

-● Being one of the first team members in one of the most promising startups in the consumer space

-● A fun and friendly working environment with sharp and motivated co-workers
+● Extremely competitive salary based on experience (+ equity) ● Ownership of goals and a direct impact on the business ● Being one of the first team members in one of the most promising startups in the consumer space ● A fun and friendly working environment with sharp and motivated co-workers

 Note: